ghc/ghc/docs/users_guide/glasgow_exts.rst

 essentially functions that wrap validation around a constructor, and avoid exposing its representation.
 The downside is that the underlying constructor can't be used as a matcher.
-Pattern synonyms can be used as genuinely Smart constructors, for both validation and matching.
+Pattern synonyms can be used as genuinely smart constructors, for both validation and matching.

 The table below summarises where each kind of pattern synonym can be used.